skip to content

 The Court does not usually require you to go to great expense in trying to track down the other party, especially if you are experiencing financial hardship.
 It is not necessary, for example, to hire a private detective.
 The following inexpensive inquiries are often sufficient:

-• telephone the other party, tell them of your application and ask of their whereabouts;
+• calling the other party, telling them of your application and asking their whereabouts

-• telephone the other party's family and friends, tell them of your application and ask for the other party's whereabouts;
+• calling the other party's family and friends, telling them of your application and asking for the other party's whereabouts

-• follow up with the other party's last known employer or solicitor, asking for a forwarding address;
+• following up with the other party's last known employer or solicitor, asking for a forwarding address

 • placing advertisements in newspapers.

-If you are not being represented by a lawyer, it is best to seek legal advice before making either of these applications.
+If you are not represented by a lawyer, it is best to seek legal advice before making either of these applications.
+Call the free Legal Helpline for advice on 1300 366 424 during business hours.

 Opposing divorce